Holywood railway station (Scotland)

 Holywood railway station was a railway station in Dumfries and Galloway north of Dumfries.

 History

 The station opened on 15 October 1849 as Killylung.
-Within a year it was renamed as Holywood.
+Within a year, on 28 October 1850, it was renamed as Holywood.
+The station had 2 platforms, originally to the north of the level crossing but later moved to the south of it in order for a loop to be created to the east.

 The station is now closed, although the line through the station is still open.
 One platform still exists and a level crossing controlled by a signal box.
 The small village of Holywood with its church stands a little way off and the old creamery stands close by to the station site.